-As we have seen, Deacon’s model for the simplest teleological system, the “autogen”, is intended to sharply distinguish far-from-equilibrium self-organization or “morphodynamics” from properly teleological or “teleodynamic” systems (2011).
+As we have seen, Deacon’s model for the simplest teleological system, the “autogen”, is intended demarcate far-from-equilibrium self-organization or “morphodynamics” from properly teleological or “teleodynamic” systems (2011).
 In a follow up paper with Tyrone Cashman (2013), Deacon has then argued that another model with certain similarities to his own, called autopoiesis (see Thompson 2007), fails precisely on the grounds that it does not have the tools for making this distinction.
 More recently, this issue of demarcation has been addressed by the Organizational Approach, given that their account of ‘closure of constraints’ may be applicable to candle flames or even to weather systems such as the water cycle (Mossio and Moreno 2015; Mossio and Bich 2017).
 Cusimano and Sterner (2020) worry that according to the OA’s operational definition of constraints, what counts as a constraint in a given system will vary depending on the researcher’s interest.
 Furthermore, it is difficulty of operationalizing the notion of dependence between such constraints.
 This leaves ambiguous what kinds of systems realize closure, and by extension, are teleological; there seems to be an arbitrariness or lack of objectivity due to the description-dependence of closure.
 As a result, a candle flame could be thought to realize closure, and therefore be teleological.
 Even if the authors are incorrect about the specifics in the candle flame case, it remains true that getting a grip with any sufficiently complex system in practice will necessarily require making pragmatic choices about which aspects of the system to include in our description, and that there may not be a “complete description” to which we can appeal (2020, 265; see also Mitchell 2009).